o0oBluePhoenixo0o/AbbVie2017/0.FINAL/sentitomo/README.md

 #### Install Java Version 6 and 8

 Some of the R scripts we use for machine learning need both versions of Java to work.
 To install the versions just follow the basic instructions of your specified distribution.
-You just have to ensure that the server has access to both libraries.
+You just have to ensure that the user who executes the Node process has access to both libraries.

 #### Install Python and dependencies
-The Python scripts for topic detection are based on Pyhton version 3 and.
+The Python scripts for topic detection are based on Pyhton version 2 and 3.
 Follow the common ways to install it on your server OS and ensure that `python` is the command to execute Pyhton 2 and `python3` to execute Pyhton 3 on the terminal.

 **Dependencies**
 Before you can run the Python files you have to ensure that all of the following modules are installed.
 Install module via `pip3 installl <moduleName>` for Python 3 modules and `pip2 installl <moduleName>` for Python 2 modules